 As you know, you can receive Social Security retirement or survivors benefits and continue working.
 If you happen to be less than Full Retirement Age (FRA) and you earn more than certain amounts though, your benefit will be reduced.
-(Note: these reductions are not really lost, your benefit will be increased at FRA to account for those benefits withheld due to earlier earnings.
-This later increase does not, however, apply to spouses and survivors who are receiving benefits that are reduced because of work.)
+(Note: these reductions are not really lost, your benefit will be increased at FRA to account for those benefits withheld due to earlier earnings.)

 Earnings Tests (2010 and 2011)